WebOrigami/docs/src/content/framework/intro2.md

 {{ svg client/samples/frameworkIntro/complete.meta/public }}
 </figure>

-As discussed at the outset, we want an index page listing our team members, plus a page for each individual member, plus the other resources the site needs.
+As discussed at the outset, we want an index page listing our team members, plus a page for each individual member, full-size photos, thumbnail-size photos, and some resources for the site's visual design.

 ## Visualize site creation as a transformation